NanoComp/meep/doc/docs/Scheme_User_Interface.md

 ### Frequency-Domain Solver

-Meep contains a frequency-domain solver that directly computes the fields produced in a geometry in response to a constant-frequency source, using an [iterative linear solver](http://www.netlib.org/linalg/html_templates/Templates.html) instead of timestepping.
-Preliminary tests have shown that in many instances, this solver converges much faster than simply running an equivalent time domain simulation with a continuous wave source, timestepping until all transient effects from the source turn-on have disappeared, especially if the fields are desired to a very high accuracy.
+Meep contains a frequency-domain solver that directly computes the fields produced in a geometry in response to a constant-frequency source, using an [iterative linear solver](http://www.netlib.org/linalg/html_templates/Templates.html) instead of time-stepping.
+Preliminary tests have shown that in many instances, this solver converges much faster than simply running an equivalent time-domain simulation with a continuous-wave source, time-stepping until all transient effects from the source turn-on have disappeared, especially if the fields are desired to a very high accuracy.
 To use it, simply define a `continuous-src` with the desired frequency, [initialize the fields and geometry](#initializing-the-structure-and-fields) via `(init-fields)`, and then:

 **`(meep-fields-solve-cw fields tol maxiters L)`**

-After the `fields` variable (a global variable pointing to the `meep::fields*` object initialized by `init-fields`, [see above](Scheme_User_Interface.md#input-variables)), the next two parameters to the frequency-domaine solver are the tolerance `tol` for the iterative solver (10<sup>−8</sup>, by default) and a maximum number of iterations `maxiters` (10<sup>4</sup>, by default).
-Finally, there is a parameter $L$ that determines a tradeoff between memory and work per step and convergence rate of the iterative algorithm [biCGSTAB-(L)](http://www.math.uu.nl/people/sleijpen/CGSTAB_software/CGSTAB.html) that is used; larger values of $L$ of will often lead to faster convergence at the expense of more memory and more work per iteration.
+After the `fields` variable (a global variable pointing to the `meep::fields*` object initialized by `init-fields`, [see above](Scheme_User_Interface.md#input-variables)), the next two parameters to the frequency-domain solver are the tolerance `tol` for the iterative solver (10<sup>−8</sup>, by default) and a maximum number of iterations `maxiters` (10<sup>4</sup>, by default).
+Finally, there is a parameter $L$ that determines a tradeoff between memory and work per step and convergence rate of the iterative algorithm [biCGSTAB-(L)](http://www.math.uu.nl/people/sleijpen/CGSTAB_software/CGSTAB.html) that is used; larger values of $L$ will often lead to faster convergence at the expense of more memory and more work per iteration.
 Default is $L=2$, and normally a value ≥ 2 should be used.

 The frequency-domain solver supports arbitrary geometries, PML, boundary conditions, symmetries, parallelism, conductors, and arbitrary nondispersive materials.
-Lorentz–Drude dispersive materials are not currently supported in the frequency-domain solver, but since you are solving at a known fixed frequency rather than timestepping, you should be able to pick conductivities etcetera in order to obtain any desired complex $\varepsilon$ and $\mu$ at that frequency.
+Lorentz-Drude dispersive materials are not currently supported in the frequency-domain solver, but since you are solving at a known fixed frequency rather than timestepping, you should be able to pick conductivities etcetera in order to obtain any desired complex $\varepsilon$ and $\mu$ at that frequency.

 The frequency-domain solver requires you to use complex-valued fields, via `(set! force-complex-fields? true)`.